ayoayco/blog/_posts/2018-06-13-ubuntu-quick-dev-setup.md

-1. Open a terminal, and type the following to download the .deb installer of Node.js 8
+1. Go to NodeSource's [distribution page](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) to get the command for the Node version you want.
+Open a terminal, and type the command.
+For example, the following command will download the .deb installer of Node.js 8
 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 ```